Skip to content

 1990

-PORR successively acquires Radmer Bau Aktiengesellschaft in Munich, established in 1948
+PORR gradually takes over Radmer Bau AG in Munich, founded in 1948.

 2002

-Radmer Bau AG is renamed to PORR Aktiengesellschaft, Munich, and integration in the organisation of Allgemeine Baugesellschaft — A. Porr AG in Vienna
+Radmer Bau AG is renamed PORR Aktiengesellschaft, Munich and fully integrated into the organisation of Allgemeine Baugesellschaft - A. Porr AG in Vienna.

 2006

-Change of legal form of PORR AG with residence in Munich in PORR Deutschland GmbH
+Change of name of the German PORR AG based in Munich to PORR Deutschland GmbH.

 2013